mrbusche/recipesapp/posts/cauliflower-fajitas.md

 - Line pan with parchment paper or spray
 - Mix spices in bowl
 - Combine everything in a large bowl
-- Add mixutre to pan(s) and cook for 20-25 minutes
+- Add mixture to pan(s) and cook for 20-25 minutes
 - Serve with tortillas

 [Source](https://www.noracooks.com/sheet-pan-cauliflower-fajitas/)